Curveball

 The impending do-or-die moment for bonds presumably also will offer some opportunities in equity markets for bulls and bears alike.
 Overall conditions remain near perfect for a steady grind higher.
 Volatility is low and sticky, trailing earnings momentum is decent and the disbelief in the market's ascend remains high.
 Show me all the positioning charts you want, but this market still overwhelmingly feels like on which is climbing the wall of worry.
 The put/call ratios on the S&P 500 and Eurostoxx provide some evidence that investors remain worried, despite the market's best efforts to lull them into complacency.
 The first chart below shows that the put/call ratio in the U.S. has ground higher even as the market has pushed ahead.
 A market hedging on the way up is not a market that is about to crash.
 The second chart shows the put/call ratio on the Eurostoxx 50; it jumped last week in response to only a marginal setback, which follows a +40% rally since the lows in Q1 16.

-The counter arguments to the idea of a slow grind higher currently contains three elements as far as I can see.
+The counter arguments to the idea of a slow grind higher currently contain three elements as far as I can see.
 Firstly, global excess liquidity is rolling, which is a story my old colleagues at Variant Perception have been covering admirably.
 Narrow money growth has slowed, but inflation and manufacturing output have increased.
 This suggests "less" liquidity is now available to keep risk assets going higher.
 It isn't conclusive, though.
-In the Eurozone for example, excess liquidity is still growing quite strongly, and that will spill over into global asset markets given the euro area's booming current account surplus.
+In the Eurozone, for example, excess liquidity is still growing quite strongly, and that will spill over into global asset markets given the euro area's booming current account surplus.

 Secondly, many point out the issue of thin leadership in the market.
 This is effectively the idea that the market is being driven by an increasingly small group of equities.
 I sympathise with the overall point.
 It certainly seems that the FANGs are riding high, while a lot of other sectors and themes are struggling.
 Other indicators of "market internals" also tell an ominous story.
 Traditional leading cyclical sectors are starting to underperform, which usually leads the index lower, and the weakness in industrial commodities tells a similar story.
 But other data tell a story of decent breadth on the S&P 500.
 The chart below shows that net new highs on 52-week basis are well above their long-run average in the U.S. Other indicators might tell a different story, but this doesn't exactly support the idea that FANGs are driving the whole thing.
 I concede that other measures of market breadth and health will show different things, but this is scant consolation.
 It only goes to show that these indicators are far from perfect and often point in widely different directions.